veikkonyfors/blog/_posts/2022-11-03-kotlin-in-android--for-a-dummy.md

 ---
 layout: default
-title:  "Kotlin in Android, for dummies"
+title:  "Kotlin in Android, for a dummy"
 description: "Android development in Kotlin - a laymans view"
 tag: Kotlin
 katex: true
 ---

-# Kotlin in Android, for dummies
+# Kotlin in Android, for a dummy

 Started to develop a mobile app for Android, named [petrol](https://github.com/veikkonyfors/petrol "Petrol price tracking").